Michael Ball: Television

 As an actor, Ball briefly appeared as Malcolm Nuttall in Coronation Street in 1985.
 Ball has also turned his hand to presenting both on TV and radio.
 Ball had his own TV series, Michael Ball, in 1993 and 1994 a Christmas Special in 1995 and a three-part series in 1998 filmed by BBC Cymru Wales Ball in the Hall.
 These three episodes were combined to make a special which was then broadcast on BBC One.
 Ball has presented The National Lottery Draws and Children in Need.
 He guest presented This Morning for a short period.

 Ball co-judged the second series of ITV reality television show Soapstar Superstar in 2007.
 In 2010 Ball took part in the BBC Cymru Wales programme Coming Home about his Welsh family history.
 In 2010, Ball presented 30 episodes of The Michael Ball Show, his own daytime series for ITV.
 In 2010 and 2011, Ball guest presented six episodes of Lorraine for ITV Breakfast.

 On 10 April 2013, Ball guest hosted The One Show for the first time as a stand-in presenter.
 He has presented the show on several occasions since.
 On 18 November 2013, Ball guest presented an episode of teatime chat show The Paul O'Grady Show after Paul O'Grady was taken ill.
 On 24 November 2013, he guest starred as a fictionalized version of himself in the British sitcom Toast of London.
 On 29 December 2013, Ball was a contestant on a celebrity Christmas edition of Catchphrase.

 On 3 January 2014, BBC Four broadcast a special tribute programme to the lyricist Don Black called Diamonds are Forever: A tribute to Don Black which took place at the Royal Festival Hall in London.
 Ball sang two songs on this show; the first was the song Born Free, which won the Academy Award for Best Original Song and was a hit for the British male singer Matt Monro in 1966.
 Black wrote the lyrics for this song and the music was composed by John Barry for the film of the same name, Born Free.
-The second song Ball sang during the programme was Love Changes Everything, a song that Black co-wrote with lyricist Charles Hart for the musical Aspects of Love, composed by composer Andrew Lloyd Webber.
+The second song Ball sang during the programme was Love Changes Everything, a song that Black co-wrote with lyricist Charles Hart for the musical Aspects of Love, composed by Andrew Lloyd Webber.
 This song was released as a single by Ball in 1989 and stayed in the British pop charts for fourteen weeks.
 The BBC Concert Orchestra provided the orchestral backing for Ball on both songs for this performance.

 On 26 December 2014, Ball starred in Victoria Wood's musical That Day We Sang, reuniting him with his Sweeney Todd co-star Imelda Staunton.

-Michael has fronted 3 ITV shows with Alfie Boe.
+Michael has fronted three ITV shows with Alfie Boe.
 They were broadcast in 2016, 2017 and 2019.